-For training offered we follow our local Individual Training Request Approval policy dated July 31, 2017 and DLLR WIOA Title I Training and Maryland's Eligible Training Provider List dated October 26, 2017.
+For training offered we follow our local Individual Training Request Approval policy dated July 31, 2017 and Maryland's Eligible Training Provider List.

 (F) A description of how training services under chapter 3 of subtitle B will be provided in accordance with Section 134(c)(3)(G), including, if contracts for the training services will be used, how the use of such contracts will be coordinated with the use of individual training accounts under that chapter and how the Local Board will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided.